 software > Opengrade

-OpenGrade is software for teachers to keep track of grades.
-It runs on several operating systems.
+OpenGrade is open-source software for teachers to keep track of grades.
+It runs on Linux, as well as some other operating systems.

 screenshot of opengrade